mayamathur/eemm/README.md

 This repository contains all data, code, and materials required to reproduce the code example, applied examples, and simulation study reported in:

-*Mathur MB, Smith LH, Yoshida K, Ding P, VanderWeele TJ (under review).
-E-values for effect modification and approximations for causal interaction.*
+*Mathur MB, Smith LH, Yoshida K, Ding P, VanderWeele TJ (2022+).
+E-values for effect modification and approximations for causal interaction. **International Journal of Epidemiology**.
+In press.*

 ## How to reproduce the applied example on education and dementia incidence